-You can also get a difference summary for a single file by selecting the View Changes option from the file's menu:
+To display a difference summary for a single file, select the View Changes option from the file's menu.

 After you have made and saved any changes to your LookML project, the IDE may require you to validate your LookML.
 The Git button displays the text Validate LookML in this scenario.

 If another developer has made changes to the production branch since you last updated your local branch, Looker requires you to pull those updates from the production branch.
 The Git button displays the text Pull from Production in this scenario.

-If your project is enabled for advanced deploy mode, this button will say Pull from Primary Branch.
+If your project is enabled for advanced deploy mode, the Git button instead displays the text Pull from Primary Branch.

-Once you save your changes (and fix any LookML warnings or errors, if required) and pull from production (if required), the Git button displays the following message:
+Once you save your changes (and fix any LookML warnings or errors, if required) and pull from production (if required), the Git button displays the text Commit Changes & Push.

 If desired, you can first review your uncommitted changes before committing.

-When you are ready to commit the changes, use the Commit Changes & Push button to commit these changes to your current branch.
-The following window appears, listing the files that have been added, changed, or deleted.
+When you are ready to commit the changes, use the Git button to commit these changes to your current branch.
+Looker displays the Commit dialog box, which lists the files that have been added, changed, or deleted.

-Enter a message that briefly describes your changes, and clear the checkboxes next to any files that you don't want included in the sync.
-Then click Commit to commit the changes.
+Enter a message that briefly describes your changes, and clear the checkboxes next to any files that you don't want to include in the sync.
+Then select Commit to commit the changes.

 Checking for unbuilt PDTs

-If you have made changes to any PDTs in your project, it is optimal that all of your PDTs are built when you deploy to production so that the tables can be used immediately as the production versions.
-Before deploying your changes, you can check your project for unbuilt PDTs in the Project Health panel.
-Click the Project Health icon, then click the Validate PDT Status button:
+If you have made changes to any PDTs in your project, it is optimal that all of your PDTs be built when you deploy to production so that the tables can be used immediately as the production versions.
+To check the status of PDTs in the project, select the Project Health icon to open the Project Health panel, and then select the Validate PDT Status button.

 See the Derived tables in Looker documentation page for more information about checking for unbuilt PDTs in your LookML project and about working with derived tables in Development Mode.